 While the Army was adequately covered by the appointment of war artists in the Second World War, the RNZN was not so lucky.

 In a memorandum dated 18 March 1943, the Under-Secretary for Internal Affairs War J.W.
 Heenan suggested to PM Peter Fraser that ‘artists in New Zealand be set to cover not only Army, Navy and Air Force activities here (NZ) but also the civilian war production…”

 Russel Clark was appointed as Official War Artist to the 3rd NZ Division that was operating in the Pacific.
 He had originally applied for the position in October 1942.

 At the same time a Mr Barnes-Graham was also working as an artist.
 He had completed a series of paintings that were returned to New Zealand for exhibition.
 He was ordered to remain in New Zealand rather than return to the islands.
 He was tasked with completing portraits of senior commanders.

 This was a general duty and his efforts were not to be restricted to the Division but cover also the RNZAF and RNZN.
-By November he had gone missing and his services it was felt were no longer required.
-At this time he was reported as working in the Solomons with the RNZAF.
+By November he had gone missing and it was felt that ‘his services were no longer required’.
+He was later reported as working in the Solomons with the RNZAF.

 No mention is made about the RNZN units stationed there.

 In 1945, the RNZN was concerned that the war art for the RNZN would consist of ‘a Converted Coaster and a Motor Launch’.